huilinghe19/Raspberry_Pi/Website_epicsIOC_flask/README.md

 flask and related packages are already in Raspberry Pi.
 Super!

 In other systems, install flask with "apt install python3-flask python3-flask-api" or  "pip install --upgrade Flask".
-Maybe you should install something else.
+Maybe something else should be installed to satisfy your needs.

 ## website with HTML